dr4k0nia/archived_dr4k0nia.github.io/about.markdown

 I also got into reverse engineering and soon found a fascination in code obfuscation and anti cheating software.
 <br>
 These special interests led me to UnknownCheats were I became a staff member in 2019.
-I supported the team as a file analyzer and moderator until Summer 2022.
+I supported the team as a file analyzer and moderator until early summer 2022.
 <br>
 My current interest is focussed arround cybersecurity especially malware analysis, AV/EDR evasion and use/abuse of C# in said topics.
 <br>